<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=349935452247528&amp;ev=PageView&amp;noscript=1">

 Employee Recognition

 All businesses claim to value their employees and to be committed to a culture that recognizes and rewards employee achievements.
-But success in this effort may be elusive, particularly if employers only half-heartedly embrace an “employee-centric” culture.
+But success in this effort may be elusive, particularly if employers only half-heartedly embrace an “employee-centric” company culture.

 By contrast, businesses that actively pursue this goal often find that they retain valued workers longer and that their recruiting efforts for new hires benefit from a culture of employee recognition.